 Considering studying at NYU?
 Here’s your definitive guide on how to get into NYU.
 We’ll discuss New York University requirements and what you can do to help your application shine.

-Since it was established in 1831, New York University (NYU) continues to be one of the leading schools in the country.
-NYU has a QS ranking of #39 globally, and Forbes recently honored 19 NYU alumni in their “30 under 30” list across different industries.
+Since it was established in 1831, New York University (NYU) continues to be one of the best non-Ivy League colleges in the US.
+NYU has a QS ranking of #38 globally, and Forbes recently honored 19 NYU alumni in their “30 under 30” list across different industries.

 With this level of prestige in mind, it’s no wonder NYU attracts thousands of eager and competitive applicants annually.
 This article will cover everything you need to know about how to get into NYU and its admission requirements.
 We’ll walk you through the process so you can confidently navigate your NYU application.